AdobeDocs/commerce-operations.en/help/configuration/cli/code-compiler.md

 Generated code and dependency injection configuration successfully.
 ```

-To compile code before installing the Magento application:
+To compile code before installing the Commerce application:

 In some cases, you might want to compile code before you install the Commerce application.